aw-999/RISC-V-Team-13/logbook/Arjun Watve logbook.md

 I mostly worked on changing the Control Unit, working with Dominik to ensure Control Unit interfaces with the other modules correctly in pipelining.

-The changes involved adding a `jump` and `branch` input which would then be fed into the PCSrc gate
+The changes involved adding a `jump` and `branch` input which would then be fed into the PCSrc gate to determine the value of PCSrc